akka/alpakka/docs/src/main/paradox/sqs.md

     returning (see `WaitTimeSeconds` in AWS docs).
 Default: 20 seconds
  - `closeOnEmptyReceive` - the shutdown behavior of the `Source`.
 Default: false

-An `SqsSource` can either provide n infinite stream of messages (the default), or can drain its source queue until no further messages are available.
+An `SqsSource` can either provide an infinite stream of messages (the default), or can drain its source queue until no further messages are available.
 The latter behaviour is enabled by setting the `closeOnEmptyReceive` flag on creation.
 If set, the `Source` will receive messages until it encounters an empty reply from the server.
 It